ligiarodriguez43-boop/DSCI510_spring2026_final_project/README.md

 - **Global mortality classifier:** Logistic Regression and Gradient Boosting both reach AUC in the mid-0.50s, with the Decision Tree underperforming.
 Calibration analysis shows predicted probabilities are reasonably well-aligned with observed mortality rates in the middle bins.
 - **Clinical trials:** roughly half the fetched colon cancer trials report some survival measure.
 Phase III/IV trials over-index on survival reporting; the model's strongest predictor is trial phase, with treatment modality contributing modestly.
 - **CDC WONDER mortality regression:** Random Forest and Gradient Boosting reach R² around 0.85–0.90, vastly outperforming Linear Regression (R² ≈ 0.65).
 Age midpoint dominates feature importance, with sex and race contributing meaningful but smaller signal.

-For a 65–69 year-old white non-Hispanic male in California (2022), the trained models predict deaths in this stratum on the order of dozens per year — consistent with state vital-statistics totals.
+For a 65–69 year-old white non-Hispanic male in California (2022), the trained models predict deaths in this stratum on the order of dozens per year & it was consistent with the state vital-statistics totals.

 ## How to run